The kinetic origin of the fluid helicity -- a symmetry in the kinetic phase space: Foliation of the kinetic phase space by the helicity flow

-Therefore, even if the Hamiltonian $H$ includes non-fluid variables, the system behaves ``fluid-like'' -- it being constrained to lie on the leaf of $C$ (as well as on that of $C_0$) provided $f$ has the symmetry $\ad^*_{C'} f = 0$.
-To put it another way, the symmetry breaking $ad^*_{C'} f \neq 0$ is the necessary condition for the ``kinetic effect'' to manifest as creation/annihilation of the helicity.
+We say that $f$ has the \emph{helicity symmetry}, if (\ref{ad^*_C'}) holds.
+Then, even if the Hamiltonian $H$ includes non-fluid variables (for instance, a higher-order moment such as $\int_V g(\bi{v}) f\,\rmd^n v$ with an arbitrary polynomial $g(\bi{v})$) the system behaves ``fluid-like'' --- it being constrained to lie on the leaf of $C$ (as well as on that of $C_0$) provided $f$ has the helicity symmetry $[{C'}, f]^* = 0$.
+To put it another way, the symmetry breaking $[{C'}, f]^* \neq 0$ is the necessary condition for the ``kinetic effect'' to manifest as creation/annihilation of the helicity.
+We also note that helicity symmetry $[{C'}, f]^* = 0$ is NOT a necessary condition for the helicity $C$ to be conserved; if $H$ only includes fluid variables $P_\nu$, we obtain, by (\ref{gauge-transformation}),

+From the practice following Theorem\,\ref{theorem:helicity_transformation}, it is evident that higher-moment variables, such as $\int_V g(\bi{v}) f\,\rmd^n v$, are not invariant under the helicity gauge transformation; hence a non-fluid Hamiltonian including higher moments violates the helicity conservation, if the helicity symmetry is broken.
+So, the helicity conservation can be caused by either the helicity symmetry or the fluid reduction.
+Seeing the helicity conservation as the litmus test, the fluid reduction (neglect of higher moments in the Hamiltonian) can be consistent with the kinetic model, if the helicity symmetry holds for the distribution function.

 The aim of this section is to characterize the helicity symmetry in terms of a set of canonical coordinates for the phase space $M$.
 For a limited class of $\bomega$, we can construct canonical variables $(\alpha,\beta,\gamma, \wp_\alpha, \wp_\beta, \wp_\gamma)$ such that $\wp_\gamma = C'$.
-Then, the helicity symmetry means $\ad_{C'} f= \partial_\gamma f =0$.
+Then, the helicity symmetry means $\ad^*_{C'} f= \partial_\gamma f =0$.
 We call such a parameterization of $M$ the \emph{helicity foliation} (notice the difference from the $C=$ constant leaf in the function space $\mathfrak{g}^*$; {cf.\,Remark\,\ref{remark:FvsC}}).